MinsungKxm/UofT-Student-Life-Tracker/README.md

 A student-focused productivity and resource management web application designed to help University of Toronto students organize their academic life, discover campus resources, and stay on top of important deadlines.

+The website can be accessed via this link: https://uoft-student-life-tracker.onrender.com/

 ## Overview

 University students often have to navigate many disconnected platforms for courses, deadlines, campus services, and opportunities.
 The UofT Student Life Tracker brings these resources together into one centralized dashboard.